pySRURGS/residency_match/README.md

 ## Getting Started

-The main script is `simulation.py`.
-Download the repository and run it using python3.6 via a terminal.
+The main script is `residency_match.py`.
+Download the repository and run the computations using python3.6 via a terminal.

 ### Prerequisites